ekoeppen/CardBoard/README.md

     git submodule update

 * Create the database, e.g with sqlite using cardboard.sqlite3 as the database name, and make it writable
+* Create the tables in the database using the schema below
 * Create a file called credentials which contains the password for people allowed to modify the board
+* Add some users into the people table in the database

 # Schema